 One sure next step for baptized candidates for full communion is a period of catechetical and spiritual preparation.
 The length of this time of preparation is determined on an individual basis, which means that when baptized candidates for full communion are received into the Catholic Church will depend on their individual readiness.
 Unlike the rites of initiation for the unbaptized, the Rite of Reception of Baptized Candidates is not tied to a particular liturgical season or feast, so it may be celebrated any time of the year, preferably in the context of Sunday Eucharist.

 THE ROLE OF PARISH SPONSORS IN THE RCIA PROCESS

 Parish sponsors accompany the catechumens in the process of conversion and faith formation as companions on the journey.
 They support the catechumens with prayer and their own witness to the Christian way of life.
 They engage in thoughtful conversations with the catechumens, listening deeply to the catechumens as they grow in faith.
 And they stand with the catechumens at the liturgical rites that mark the various stages of the path towards initiation, at times affirming the catechumens’ readiness for the next phase of their preparation and ultimately, for baptism.

 Equally important are the sponsors who accompany those who are already baptized and seeking full communion with the Catholic Church.
 These sponsors provide similar support, and further, they reflect with the candidates on the meaning of baptism and about what it means to live the Christian life in the Catholic tradition.

 Serving as a sponsor not only fulfills a necessary ministry envisioned by the RCIA, but it is also an incredibly enriching experience for parishioners who respond to this invitation.
-If you want to learn more about what’s involved with serving as an RCIA sponsor, please contact Anne Koester at email@example.com.
+If you want to learn more about what is involved in serving as an RCIA sponsor, please contact Anne Koester at firstname.lastname@example.org.

 THE ROLE OF PARISH PRAYER PARTNERS